10 Pros and Cons of Online Real Estate Platforms

 If you’re buying a home, do you have time to contact the seller and set up showings?
 Do you know how to access your listing information for your mortgage advisor?
 Can you confidently compare the prices of similar homes in your area of interest?

 Like most homeowners, the answer is a hard “no”.
 Real estate transactions are incredibly demanding of one’s time and energy, with some searches taking as long as a full year.
-While an online platform might be an easy option, it lacks the support of an experienced agent.
+While an online platform might be an easy option, it lacks the support of an experienced real estate agent.

 2. Avoid Emotional Sales